dms-view/dms-view.github.io/dataupload.md

 * **site**: The site dot plot will be ordered by this column.
 The values must be ordinal.
 * **label_site**: The site dot plot will be labeled by this column.
 The values can be numeric or a string.
 * **wildtype**: The wildtype at a given site.
 The tooltips will display this information.
 The values can be numeric or a string.
 * **mutation**: The mutation logoplot will display this mutation.
-The values must be a single uppercase letter character.
+The values must be a single uppercase letter.
 * **condition**: The experimental condition used in the experiment to generate the data for the site dot plot and the mutation logoplot.
 The dropdown menu will display the conditions and the user can toggle between different conditions.
 * **protein_chain**: The protein chain(s) in the pdb file for a given site.
 The values must be in a space-separated list.
 * **protein_site**: The protein site in the pdb file for a given site.